Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Black and Tan Beagle

-A black and tan Beagle is almost completely black, including on its back, body, sides, most of its ears and tail, and across some of its face.
-Tan markings can show up on the tip of the tail, the edges of the ears, other parts of the face, and sometimes the chest, legs, and rear end.
+A black and tan Beagle is almost entirely black, including on their back, body, sides, ears, tail, and across some of their face.
+Tan markings can appear on the tip of the tail, the edges of the ears, other parts of the face, and sometimes the chest, legs, and rear end.

 2. Black, Red, and White (Tri-Colored) Beagle